ironmanyu/serving_fluids/README.md

 - [ ] The robot grabs the can
 - [ ] The robot lifts the can off of the table
 - [ ] The robot moves the can and arm into a configuration for moving around

+## Stow
+The robot will move the can to a good position for moving.
+### Approach
+- [ ] The robot scans the environment and adds it to the planning scene as an obstacle
+- [ ] The robot moves the can to the stowed position

 ## Place
 The robot will place the coke can on the table